brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ## <a name="Feat"></a>Best Feats for Tanks

-The right feats can bring a Tank build from good to great, and there are some really impactful options available.
+The right feats can bring a Tank build from good to great, and there are some impactful options available.

 ### <a name="Feat-Sentinel"></a>Sentinel

 Sentinel is a top feat pick for any Tank.
 This feat gives you three abilities, and all of them are amazing for Tanks.
 Being able to stop enemies dead in their tracks, in the middle of their turn, makes a Tank way more effective at protecting the people behind them, and being able to make opportunity attacks even when enemies disengage makes it hard for them to get away from you.
-Being able to attack a creature that's attacking one of your friends is also a really useful ability for Tanks.
+Being able to attack a creature that's attacking one of your friends is also a useful ability for Tanks.
 If you're planning on playing a Tank, this should be your #1 feat pick.

 ### <a name="Feat-Resilient"></a>Resilient